 I thought that food was served under a bell for the main reason to keep the plate hot from the kitchen to the table.
-Then after I took my gastronomy course I thought about it again, perhaps the plate is covered until the last minute to keep the aromas inside so that the diner can enjoy the odor as the bell is lifted off?
+Then after I took my gastronomy course I thought about it again, perhaps the plate is covered until the last minute to keep the aromas inside so that the diner can enjoy the aroma as the bell is lifted off?

 Both reasons have merits, and with the French emphasis on food quality and taste, high service standards and tradition, I think the service under bell continues for these reasons, but the real reason that cloche is part of a table service is more based on long term tradition and superstition.
 And this original reason, is kinda food history ‘cool’.
 I share it from the blog (in French) called “La Belle Ecole.”